 - They restore the ability to chew food.

-- They avoid slurry speech due to missing teeth.
+- They correct slurry speech due to missing teeth.

-- They avoid drifting of teeth from their position.
+- They prevent teeth from drifting from their position.

 - They look exactly like natural teeth.

 Getting a bridge done would also take no less than two visits to the dentist.
 During the first visit, we will take impressions of your dental structures from which we will prepare a highly accurate mold of your teeth.
 This mold would then serve as a reference for the manufacture of the bridge.
 A temporary bridge is placed in position until the final replacement is made.

 As the bridge is coupled with crowns on either side, the teeth adjacent to where the bridge would be placed need to be prepared.
 For this purpose, a layer of enamel is removed from them.
 During the second visit, the temporary bridge is removed and the permanent one is cemented into place.
 The bridge would need regular care and restorative procedures may have to be carried out when the cement wears out, which is normal.